Spectra’s 10-Step Fulfillment Process

 - Order Lists Pass Through Several Hands

 Warehouse personnel are assigned specific zones on the warehouse floor in which they are responsible for pulling and packing product inventory in their zone.
-If an order requires product from multiple zones, warehouse personnel will forward the order/order list to the next zone team member to fulfill their zone’s order list.
+If an order requires product from multiple zones, warehouse personnel will hand off the order/order list to the next zone team member to fulfill their zone’s order list.
 The “zone” method decreases the amount of foot traffic personnel must make.

 - Very complex